nuxeo/nuxeo-elements/README.md

-# nuxeo-workflow-data-elements
+# nuxeo-dataviz-elements

-A set of data elements backed by the Nuxeo Worflow Audit log.
+A set of elements for Nuxeo Data Visualization.

 ## Dependencies